-"The use of stone, natural wood and decorative glass with plant features bring the restful, healing look of nature to the lobby and throughout the entire building," said Cervantes.
-Coalese's Passerelle and Sidewalk lounge products were used to create a comfortable, contemporary feel in the lobby.
+Nursing stations also feature Steelcase CachetTM chairs - constructed of more than 98% recyclable content.
+The Cachet chair is exceptionally durable and easy to clean, for a longer life and has both Indoor AdvantageTM certification lobby and throughout the entire building," said Cervantes.
+Coalese's PasserelleTM and SidewalkTM lounge products were used to create a comfortable, contemporary feel in the lobby.
 Steelcase Architectural Walls were used to create admitting and finance offices in the lobby.

-Steelcase Think chairs were used in many of the administrative offices.
-The Think chair is the first product to ever receive Cradle to Cradle[TM] Product Certification from McDonough Braungart Design Chemistry (MBDC) and has Gold-level certification.
+Steelcase ThinkTM chairs were used in many of the administrative offices.
+The Think chair is the first product to ever receive Cradle to CradleTM Product Certification from McDonough Braungart Design Chemistry (MBDC) and has Gold-level certification.
 The Think chair is also more than 98% recyclable by weight.
-More about Think's environmental impact can be found in here.
+More about Think's environmental impact can be found at: www.steelcase.com/en/products/Category/Seating/task/think/ Documents/04-0011852\pdf.pdf.